2019 FEATURED SPEAKERS:

 Alan Richardson is owner and President of Focused Facilitation LLC.
 Focused Facilitation LLC has offices in Iowa and Arkansas and they help businesses and organizations implement a Comprehensive Business Continuity and Succession Plan™ (BCSP) and the Entrepreneurial Operating System® (EOS) – also known as Traction.
 Alan is passionate about helping entrepreneurs, business owners, family businesses, and their leadership teams navigate through critical transitions like succession planning and growing and sustaining their businesses.
 As a Certified Implementer of the Entrepreneurial Operating System® (EOS), Alan helps companies understand and communicate their vision, get traction in implementing their vision, build healthy leadership teams, and add value to their businesses.
 For the past 8 years he has helped business owners and their family businesses build and implement Comprehensive Business Continuity and Succession Plans™ (BCSP) across the Midwest.
 Over the last 30 years, Alan has worked for and advised mid-size to fortune 100 companies and also helped start and grow many businesses as an entrepreneur and in partnership with others.
 Throughout his career, he has worked with businesses in agriculture, construction, manufacturing, professional services, renewable fuels, technology, communications, automotive, distribution and food industries.
 Alan earned a Bachelor of Science from Iowa State University and Masters of Business Administration from Drake University.

-Claudia Schabel, President of Schabel Solutions, combines over a decade of experience as a Diversity and Inclusion practitioner and strategist with Fortune 100 and 500 companies with her multicultural background to offer coaching and consulting services in the areas of Diversity, Equity and Inclusion to businesses, educational and not-for profit organizations.
-Schabel is a commissioner on the City of Des Moines Civil and Human Rights Commission and serves on the Iowa Society for Human Resource Management (SHRM) State Council as the Director of Diversity.
-Schabel lived in Brazil and in Japan before relocating to Des Moines, Iowa, almost two decades ago.
-Schabel speaks Portuguese, English, conversational Spanish, and some Japanese.
-Schabel earned a BA degree in International Relations from Drake University.
+Claudia Schabel, President of Schabel Solutions, combines over a decade of experience as a Diversity and Inclusion strategist with Fortune 100 and 500 companies with an international multicultural background to offer impactful coaching, training and consulting services in the areas of diversity, equity, inclusion and cultural competency to business, educational and not-for-profit organizations.
+Schabel actively volunteers her leadership and presentation skills within the community.
+Currently, Schabel serves as a Commissioner on the City of Des Moines Civil and Human Rights Commission, the Director of Diversity on Iowa’s Society for Human Resource Management (SHRM) State Council, the Advocacy Chair of the Iowa Chapter National Women Business Owner (NAWBO), a board member of Brazilian Cultural Center (BCC) and a trainer/facilitator for the Iowa Network Against Human Trafficking and Slavery.
+She also volunteers at Blank Children’s Hospital in Des Moines.
+Schabel was the recipient of the 2008 Forty Under 40 Business Record Award, the 2010 Robert D. Ray Iowa Latino Ambassador Award and the 2014 Iowa International Center Passport to Prosperity Award.
+Schabel lived in Brazil and Japan before relocating to Des Moines, Iowa, where she has lived for nearly two decades.
+Schabel earned a Bachelor of Arts in International Relations from Drake University.

 Kendra represents employers and businesses in many different industries at all stages of litigation and advises them outside of formal legal proceedings.